Cyber Job Fair

 ClearedJobs.Net is partnering with the National Cyber Summit (NCS) to present the Cyber Job Fair at the 2024 National Cyber Summit.
 The Cyber Job Fair is a hiring event for cleared and non-cleared cybersecurity professionals as well as college-level students in a cyber security degree program.

 Meet face-to-face with both cleared and non-cleared cyber security employers from 11am – 3pm.
 We’ll also feature complimentary resume reviews during the job fair.
-There is no charge for job seekers to attend the Cyber Job Fair or to visit the NCS Exposition Hall.
+There is no charge for job seekers to attend the Cyber Job Fair.

-Note: Registration for the Cyber Job Fair does not include access to the National Cyber Summit conference sessions.
+Note: Registration for the Cyber Job Fair does not include access to the National Cyber Summit conference sessions or exhibit hall.